drud/docker.mysql-local/README.md

 In the future there may be a need to add another database or rename a database, etc.

 The create_base_db.sh script is there for that.
+You can run it from the root of this repository like this and it will update the db starter file:

 ```
-docker run -it --entrypoint=bash drud/mariadb-local:current_tag
+docker run -it -v "$PWD/files/var/tmp:/var/tmp" --rm --entrypoint=/create_base_db.sh drud/mariadb-local:<your_version>
-./create_base_db.sh
 ```

-Then use `docker cp` to copy the created tarball from /tmp on the container to the host and put it into files/var/tmp in this repo.
+Of course the assumption is that you might have to change the name of the output file or make other changes in the process.

-And rebuild the container with whatever other changes you're working on.
+But then rebuild the container with whatever other changes you're working on.